elhamekhoda/TopNtupleAnalysis/README.md

    Note that there are some restrictions for this stand-alone version without __Atlas CMake__.

 #### Usage
-The main UI is `python/makeHistograms.py`.
+The core program is `python/makeHistograms.py`.
 ```
 usage: makeHistograms.py [-h] [-d] [-f FILE] [-A ANALYSIS] [-o [FILES]]
                          [-s SYSTEMATICS] [-W FLAVOURS] [-P PDFS] [-Q CHANNEL]